EnderBaggins/Aperture_plotting/README.md

 ### plotting type functions
 These are the functions that actually do the plotting.
 They are inputs into the `apt_plot` constructor functions and are called by the `apt_plot` object's `make_plot` method.

 - `colorplot`: Makes a color plot of the data.
 Uses the `pcolormesh` function and sets the colorbar. saves the colorbar as an attribute of the `apt_plot` object. apt_plot.cbar.
-This allows a hardcoded updating for fontsize
+This allows a hardcoded updating for fontsize.
+Optional argument `include_colorbar` with default of True.
+If False, the colorbar will not be included in the plot.

 - `lineout`: Makes a line plot of the data fld values at a specific theta value (default `pi/2`).